-What happens when actors have too much time on their hands.in MOVIE NIGHT
+What happens when actors have too much time on their hands.By Jean Paul Fender

 It seems Ashton Kutcher can at least breathe easy knowing he won’t be involved in the worst of the Steve Jobs biopics now that the stillborn stoner comedy iSteve starring Justin Long has finally hit the YouTube airwaves courtesy of Funny or Die.

 Make no mistake, iSteve has very, very little to do with any actual historical events.
 From Steve having virtual boning with Bill Gate’s wife Linda, to Wozniak and Steve designing the iPad in a garage; right away it is clear the research is non-existent.
 This is Steve Jobs from the same Bizarro universe where Abraham Lincoln hunts vampires.
 Accept that and maybe you’ll enjoy a good 5 minutes out of this 80 minute film.

 That’s not to say some reworking of events are not somewhat funny.
 For example, I had a good laugh when the President of Commodore took a cyanide pill.
 I’m willing to wager that probably happened judging how that company plummeted to its death.
 I guess you’ll have had to live the Commodore PET days to appreciate that gag.

 The problem with iSteve is that it doesn’t know what it wants to be, yet safe to say it wants to at least be funny.
 Unfortunately the jokes flop 8 times out of ten.
 Evidently very little work went into making this production so at least the payoff is fair.
 It’s just unfortunate that those involved didn’t take more time to make a decent film.
 The acting talent is there but the script is lazy, uninspired and often boring.
 Much like a contemporary failed Saturday Night Live episode.